rust-lang/mdBook/guide/src/format/configuration/renderers.md

   This string will be written to a file named CNAME in the root of your site, as required by GitHub Pages (see [*Managing a custom domain for your GitHub Pages site*][custom domain]).
+- **sitemap:** True to enable sitemap generation.
+In this case, `site-url` must be set, and be an absolute URL.

 [custom domain]: https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site